 The thermometer helps you monitor the temperature inside your refrigerator to ensure it is within the safe range for food storage.
 Generally, the recommended temperature range for a refrigerator is between 35°F and 40°F (1.6°C to 4.4°C), while the recommended range for a freezer is below 0°F (-17.8°C).

-By using a refrigerator thermometer, you can ensure that your food is stored at the proper temperature.
-This can help prevent the growth of harmful bacteria and keep your food fresher for longer.
-It can also help you identify any issues with your refrigerator’s cooling system, which can be important for avoiding food spoilage and preventing foodborne illness.
+Using a refrigerator thermometer ensures that your food is stored at the proper temperature.
+This can help prevent the growth of harmful bacteria and keep your food fresher for a longer period.
+It can also help you identify any issues with your refrigerator’s cooling system, which is important for preventing food spoilage and avoiding foodborne illness.

 How to Calibrate a Refrigerator Thermometer